-I’m thrilled to be able to giveaway one of EACH TODAY!!
+I’m thrilled to be able to give away one of EACH TODAY!!
 Enter using the widget below!
-Now, back to these spring rolls!
+Now, back to these chicken and veggie spring rolls!

 My guidelines for spring rolls: keep it fresh, colorful, use foods that are in season and have different textures and flavor.

 And the dipping sauce is equally as important!
-I make spring rolls all the time and today, I made a delicious tahini dipping sauce!
-I loved this sauce with the veggies and chicken, sooooo good!
+I make spring rolls all the time and today, I made a delicious, creamy tahini dipping sauce for these chicken and veggie spring rolls!
+I loved this sauce with the fresh veggies and chicken, sooooo good!

-I hope you make these spring rolls! and be sure to enter the giveaway down below!
+I hope you make these chicken and veggie spring rolls!
+And be sure to enter the giveaway down below!